New Trade Alert for (EEM)

 Traders often buy too little time for the trade to develop.
 Nothing is more frustrating than being right but only after the option has expired premature to the market move.

-Trade Setup: I recommend the June $38 Call at $5.25 or less.
-A loss of half of the option premium could trigger an exit.
+Trade Setup: I recommend the January $30 Call at $5.50 or less.
+A close below $30 on a weekly basis or the loss of half of the option premium would trigger an exit.

-This option strike gives you the right to buy the shares at $38 per share with absolutely limited risk.
-The $37.58 October low is the lowest EEM price in nearly two years.
+This option strike gives you the right to buy the shares at $30 per share with absolutely limited risk. $27.61 is the 52 week low and lowest point since 2009 in EEM.

-The June option has four months for BULLISH development.
+The January option has seven months for BULLISH development.
 An 80 Delta on this strike means the option will behave much like the stock.

-The maximum loss is limited to the $525 or less paid per option contract.
-A stop loss at half of the premium paid could cut the exposure to about $250.
+The maximum loss is limited to the $550 or less paid per option contract.
+A stop loss at half of the premium paid puts the exposure at about $250.
 The upside, on the other hand, is unlimited.

-A solid push to the $47.50 objective would see the option investment would gain nearly 100%.
+A solid push above the $36 channel top targets a measured move to $40.
+If that objective is reached, the option investment would gain 100%.